treasure_coast_florida

 Geography

-The area is shielded from the Atlantic Ocean by narrow sand bars and barrier islands which protect shallow lagoons, rivers, and bays.
-This means beaches are exceptionally safe due to the natural barrier of the geography.
-There are beaches on almost every block it seems.
-There are many beaches such as Bathtub Beach and Stuart Beach in Stuart that are perfect for families.
+Many beaches such as Bathtub Beach and Stuart Beach in Stuart are perfect for families.
 Shallow waters and pristine sand makes these a great spot to learn a new sport too.
 Make your way inland, and you’ll find pine and palmetto flat lands along with a preponderance of lakes and rivers dotting and crisscrossing the entire Treasure Coast region.
 This area is also bordered by the Atlantic leg of the Inter-coastal Waterway.

 Flora and Fauna

 The Treasure Coast boasts some of the most beautiful flora of the entire state.
-No matter where you go, you’ll see no end to the vibrant colors of the region’s blooms and the rich texture of its foliage.
-With everything from ferns to palm trees, this are of Florida is a gardener’s dream.
+No matter where you go, you’ll find vibrant colors of the region’s blooms and the rich texture of its foliage.
+With everything from ferns to palm trees, this area of Florida is a gardener’s dream.

-If you love wildlife, there’s plenty to be seen in this area, as well.
-The area is a bird watcher’s paradise with dozens of colorful species.
+If you love wildlife, there’s plenty to see in Treasure Coast, as well.
+The area is a bird watcher’s heaven with dozens of colorful species.
 In addition, you can see deer, alligators (of course), and the always adorable manatee.
 The ocean angling is great as is fishing in the lakes and streams.

 The Treasure Coast isn’t just about wildlife.
-It also has some vibrant communities just waiting to be explored.
+It’s also about the vibrant communities waiting to be explored.
 All of these communities boast excellent dining and shopping opportunities to begin and go from there.
 They also have a laid back atmosphere that can help relax even the most tense of individuals.
 The major cities of the area are:

 • Port St. Lucie